pellcorp/creality-wiki/docs/btteddy_flashing.md

 ## How do I know it flashed correctly?

-Unfortunately I know of no way to test this except by plugging it back into the K1, restarting klipper and verifying the via the System tab, a correctly flashed eddy will have
+Unfortunately I know of no way to test this except by plugging it back into the K1, restarting klipper and verifying via the System tab, a correctly flashed eddy will have

 ![image](assets/images/eddy-ng-version.png)